Bronchitis Specialist In Houston Texas

 Computed tomography: This CT scan give a much more detailed look at your airways than a chest X-ray.

-Medications and lifestyle changes can lessen the symptoms of your chronic bronchitis and may slow or stop the disease from getting worse.
-Many people live with moderate symptoms for a long time, and breathe on their own without supplemental oxygen.
+Medications and lifestyle changes can lessen the symptoms of chronic bronchitis and may slow or stop the disease from getting worse.
+Many people live with moderate symptoms for a long time and breathe independently without supplemental oxygen.

-Your first step, if you smoke, is to quit.
+According to the specialists for bronchitis treatment in Houston, your first step if you smoke is to quit.
 Your lungs will not fully recover, but the rate of decline will be much slower.

-Airway openers (bronchodilators): These drugs relax your air passages to make it easier to breathe and relieve your bronchitis symptoms.
+Airway openers (bronchodilators): These drugs relax your air passages to make breathing easier and relieve your bronchitis symptoms.

 Anti-inflammatory drugs: Steroid lessen the swelling that narrows your air passages.